 - σ from the pooled standard deviation = 8.66

 This leads to different values for the control limits.
 Which method is correct?
 All three are correct.
-Dr. Donald Wheeler has suggested that the average range method is more robust than the pooled standard devaition - so there may be something there.
+Dr. Donald Wheeler has suggested that the average range method is more robust than the pooled standard deviation.
 But in the end, the important thing is the story that the control chart is telling you about your process.
 Minor changes in the estimate of the standard deviation will not change this in most cases.